Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?

 Both plugins are packed with useful features, but there are a few points of difference.

-Although different, neither plugin is lacking in features, which means deciding which one has the best feature set for your own project depends on how much you value exit intent, and the canvas and locked content forms.
-Additionally, the set of form template designs you prefer will also help you decide which plugin to go for.
+Although different, neither plugin is lacking in features, which means deciding which one has the best feature set for your own project depends on how much you value exit intent and canvas popups, as well as how much control you need over who can see your popups and optins.
+Additionally, the set of form template designs you prefer will also help you to decide which plugin to go for.

 Pricing: Best Value-for-Money Option

-OptinMonster, on the other hand, is available on three pricing plans.
-These are based on the number of sites the plugin can be used on, and dictate which features you get access to.
+OptinMonster, on the other hand, is available on four pricing plans.
+These are based on the number of sites the plugin can be used on, and which features you want access to.

-To help you establish which offers the best value for your own needs, here are the pricing options:
+To help you to establish which offers the best value for your needs, here are the pricing options:

-OptinMonster is available from $49 a year or $9 a month.
-If, however, you want access to all the features, you could end up paying as much as $199 a year.
+OptinMonster is available from $108 a year.
+If, however, you want access to all of the features, you could end up paying as much as $2,388 a year — the equivalent of $199 a month — for the Agency package.

 Here’s a quick overview of the OptinMonster pricing options:

-- Basic: $49 per year or $9 per month – use on one site, with one year’s support and updates, and limited form types.
+- Basic: $9 per month — use on one site with limited form types.

-- Plus: $99 or $19 per month – use on three sites, with one year’s support and updates, and more form types.
+- Plus: $19 per month — use on three sites with additional form types (floating bar, sidebar, content locking, and so on).

-- Pro: $199 or $29 per month – use on unlimited sites, with one year’s support and updates, plus all form types and features, including exit intent and canvas.
+- Pro: $29 per month — use on unlimited sites, plus more form types (including exit intent and canvas), and extra features (including referral detection and scheduling).

-You can view the full details of the OptinMonster pricing plans and exactly which features you get access to here.
+All OptinMonster plans are billed annually, and you can view the full details including exactly which features you get access to here.

-Bloom is priced at $89 and is available in just one configuration.
-This price also gives you access to all the other WordPress themes and plugins from Elegant Themes, which includes its flagship Divi WordPress Theme, the ever-popular Monarch Social Sharing Plugin and the relatively new Divi Page Builder plugin.
+Bloom is priced at $89 for one year or $249 for lifetime access to support and updates, with both options covering unlimited website usage.
+The price of Bloom also gives you access to all of the other WordPress themes and plugins from Elegant Themes, which includes its flagship Divi WordPress Theme, the ever-popular Monarch Social Sharing Plugin and the standalone Divi Page Builder plugin.

-While you do have to pay extra to get access to the exit intent, canvas, and mobile-only popup features with OptinMonster, none of those are available in Bloom.
+While you do have to pay extra to get access to the exit intent, canvas, and other advanced features of OptinMonster, none of those are available in Bloom at any price.

-Verdict: When comparing value for money, I’d say Bloom is the better option.
+Verdict: When comparing value for money, I’d say Bloom is the better option, because it has a lower price that still includes a good set of features.

 Final Verdict: OptinMonster vs Bloom

-While OptinMonster has won the most rounds, there is actually little to separate these two plugins.
-Both are very easy to use, and include all the features you’ll need to rapidly grow your email list.
+While OptinMonster has won the most rounds, there isn’t much to separate these two plugins when it comes to the essentials.
+Both are very easy to use and include all of the features you’ll need to start growing your email list.

-If budget is a key factor, it’s perhaps worth spending the extra money on Bloom, when compared with the entry-level $49 OptinMonster package.
+If budget is a key factor, investing in Bloom is probably the best option, compared with the entry-level $108-per-year OptinMonster package.
 If you’re in the market for one or more new WordPress themes, joining the Elegant Themes club represents great value for money (it offers access to all 87 themes and plugins for $89).

-On the other hand, if you can afford the fully-spec’d Pro plan from OptinMonster, you’ll end up with access to a plugin with arguably more useful features and form types.
+On the other hand, if you can afford the highly specced Pro and Agency plans from OptinMonster, you’ll end up with access to a powerful tool for increasing conversions on multiple websites.

 At the end of the day, the features you value the most and how much you’re willing to spend will determine which is the best WordPress optin form plugin for your website.
 When it comes to deciding between Bloom and OptinMonster, it’s really all up to you to make the final call.